 Key Points

-• We largely ‘manage’ change through six types of practices: According to a recent review of change management research, change agents influence people’s responses to organizational change using six practice groups: Communication, Support, Involvement, Reinforcement, Social Influence, and Pressure, with the latter being less effective and generally advised against.
+Organizational change is mainly managed through six types of practices: According to a recent review of change management research, change agents influence people’s responses to organizational change using six practice groups: Communication, Support, Involvement, Reinforcement, Social Influence, and Pressure, with the latter being less effective and generally advised against.

-• Each change practice has strengths and drawbacks: Like any tool, you need to learn how and when to use these practices in order to optimize their effectiveness.
+Each change management practice has strengths and drawbacks: Like any tool, you need to learn how and when to use these practices in order to optimize their effectiveness.

-• Developing a tailored strategy using a mix of these practices is best: A successful change strategy involves a careful mix of these practices versus taking a one-size-fits-all approach.
+The key to success is to develop a tailored change management strategy using a mix of these practices: A successful change strategy involves a careful mix of these practices versus taking a one-size-fits-all approach.
 Such a strategy is developed by first engaging with stakeholders to identify what is supporting and challenging them, and then selecting the most appropriate practices to address these factors.

 Navigating organizational change can be quite a challenge.
 Employees often face uncertainties, unclear demands, and stress during these transitions.
-To successfully guide your team through these changes, it's crucial to have effective strategies in place.
-In this blog, I aim to demystify change management, by providing an overview of five research-backed techniques that you can use to enable change.
-We'll discuss these different practices, their possible downsides, and how they can be tailored to address commons obstacles that hinder people from supporting organizational changes.
+To successfully guide your team through these changes, it's crucial to have an effective strategy in place.
+In this article, we provide an overview of five research-backed techniques that you can use to enable change, and one that is often used but likely shouldn’t be.
+We'll review pros and cons of each practice and how they can be integrate into a holistic change management strategy.

-What are the Six Types of Change Management Practices?
+What are the Six Key Change Management Practices?

-Change management practices, sometimes referred to as changed manage interventions by researchers, are deliberate activities undertaken by change agents or leaders to facilitate organizational change.
+Change management practices, sometimes referred to as changed manage interventions, are deliberate activities undertaken by change agents or leaders to facilitate organizational change.
 They are essential the tools we use to influence employees' responses to change and encourage the adoption of new practices, programs, policies, or systems.

 In 2023, a team of researchers reviewed 119 studies of change management to identify specific techniques that “manage change.”
 They categorized the practices into six buckets.
 Five of these are useful in many situations — communication, support, involvement, reinforcement, social influence.
 However, one — pressure or coercion — is often not as effective as we may think, and likely best to be avoided in most change situations.

-What are the Pros and Cons of Different Change Management Practices?
+What are the Pros and Cons of the Six Key Change Management Practices?

 A hammer is great if you are working with a nail, but not a screw.
 But if you don’t know how to use the hammer, you may find it’s not good for much of anything.
 The same holds true for change management practices.
 We need to understand what they are best suited to do and how to use them effectively for them to be truly useful.